ecator/gomeeting/README.md

 ```shell
 mv config.yml.sample config.yml
 ```
-The file is also very simple because it's only related to the database and ldap.
+The file is also very simple because it's only related to the database and ldap and teams.

 Like this !